GitHub23211/Simple-Jobs-Board/frontend/README.md

 * Improved job fetching mechanism:
     * The function bound to router.routes['/jobs'] is now fetchJobData()
     * fetchJobData() dispatches a new event called "jobFetched" after fetching all its data.
-    * When the jobFectched event is dispatched, a listener function then rns the jobView() functin from view.js to display the job's detailed information.
+    * When the jobFectched event is dispatched, a listener function then calls jobView() from view.js to display the job's detailed information.
 * Borrowed footer html code from assignment 1
 * Styled the job application textarea
 * Added a message that pops up when an invalid username and/or password is used to login